A: Name and Status 1. The club shall be called "The Lillington Free Church Table Tennis Club".

 8. The committee may expel a member if they consider their continued membership is not in the best interests of the club.
 Before doing so, the committee shall tell the member in writing for the reason for the proposed expulsion and shall give the member opportunity to make any representations he wishes.

 D: General Meetings 1.
-The committee shall convene an annual general meeting in June each year.
+The committee shall convene an annual general meeting in June or July each year.

 2. The business of the annual general meeting shall include:-

 a. receiving the report of the committee for the previous year.